How to Make a Vision Board in 5 Steps

 It can also help you figure out how to enjoy the steps along the way, Grupski adds.
 For instance, if your vision board is all about getting healthier, but you don’t enjoy running, don’t add running images—they probably won’t translate into something you’ll actually do.
 Instead, think about activities you actually like, and add visual representations of those.

-Jessica DiGiacinto is an associate editor at WW.
-A health and wellness writer and editor based out of New York, she’s contributed to Popsugar, Bulletproof 360, and Galvanized Media, among other media outlets.
+Jessica DiGiacinto is a health and wellness writer and editor based out of New York, she’s contributed to Popsugar, Bulletproof 360, and Galvanized Media, among other media outlets.

 This article was reviewed for accuracy in July 2021 by Allison Grupski, PhD, senior director for behavior change strategies & coaching at WW.
 The WW Science Team is a dedicated group of experts who ensure all our solutions are rooted in the best possible research.